The Slack handbook for HR teams

 - Share data with other teams

-In short, the things that people do every day can be done more easily right inside Slack (such as finding immediate answers to questions about things like payroll, benefits and the status of annual leave requests).
+In short, the things people do every day can be done more easily right inside Slack (like finding immediate answers to questions about things like payroll, benefits and the status of time-off requests).
 Look for more integration examples throughout this guide.

 Slack speeds up the search for new talent while protecting sensitive data and conversations.

-Before a position is posted, create a private channel to discuss scope, pay band, title and so on between hiring managers, heads of department and recruiters.
-Then collaborate on the final job description, and once it’s ready to go, pin your document or post to the channel.
+Before an open req is posted, create a private channel to discuss scope, salary band, title, and so on between hiring managers, department leads and recruiters.
+Then collaborate on the final job description and, when it’s good to go, pin your document or post to the channel.
 Once it’s posted, use the channel to discuss timelines for the first round of candidate presentations.

-After a role has been posted, a lot of HR teams create additional private channels.
-One is for the hiring manager, HR business partner, recruiter and sourcer to share stand-out CVs, organise interviews and finalise offers.
-Because your applicant tracking system integrates with Slack, you get automated updates in the channel at key milestones – such as when the candidate moves forwards in the interview process, when an interviewer submits feedback, when an offer letter is sent and when an offer is accepted.
+After a role is posted, a lot of HR teams create additional private channels: One is for the hiring manager, HR business partner, recruiter and sourcer to share standout résumés, organize interviews and finalize offers.
+Since your applicant tracking system integrates with Slack, you get automated updates in the channel at key milestones—like when the candidate moves forward in the interview process, when an interviewer submits feedback, when an offer letter is sent and when an offer is accepted.

 Another private channel is for your interview panel.
-Here, you’ll upload candidate CVs and on-site schedules, pin the job description and corral feedback after interviews.
+Here, you’ll upload candidate résumés and onsite schedules, pin the job description, and corral feedback post-interview.

 This single point of collaboration leads to faster, better hiring decisions and more responsiveness to candidates.